 - The Doll Look – While alternative beauty is taking a stand in its own right, makeup or surgery with the aim of creating that perfect appearance is still hot as ever.

 - Skin Care Care From the Earth – Natural products continue to be the preferred choice for emerging generations.

-- Customization and Personalization – More and more beauty products are allowing consumers to be specific with their needs.
+- Customization and Personalization – More and more beauty products are allowing consumers to be specific to their needs.
 AllOfUs Cosmetics, INC. is one such example.
-They utilize a photobooth and special technology to create a perfect, custom shade of makeup to match any individual’s exact shade.
+They utilize a photo booth and special technology to create a perfect, custom shade of makeup to match any individual’s exact shade.

 It’s motivating to see Forbes and other online publications and news outlets taking notice of these changes in the beauty industry.
 As always, Angelino Media LLC seeks to continue taking note of changes in the beauty industry and being ahead of the curve in predicting the direction of industries we work with.